SpenceKonde/AVR-Guidance/UPDI/jtag2updi.md

-# Step-by-step guide to turn serial adapter or uno/nano/pro mini into a UPDI programmer
+# Step-by-step guide to turn a serial adaptyer (CH340G/FT232/etc) or an Uno/Nano/etc into a UPDI programmer

 The  tinyAVR 0/1/2-series, megaAVR 0-series, and AVR Dx-series parts are programmed through the Unified Program and Debug Interface (UPDI).
 This is a